KatanaGraph/katana/docs/contributing/building.rst

 If you have issues with missing system level dependencies, look at ``scripts/setup_dev_ubuntu.sh`` and use that as the basis for installing a development environment on your own machine.
-The Katana repo supports both Conan and Conda for installing additional library.
+The Katana repo supports both Conan and Conda for installing additional library dependencies.
 If you plan to use Conda, do **not** run ``scripts/setup_dev_ubuntu.sh``.

 If you are not familiar with either of Conan or Conda, follow the instructions